chefbe-dot-net/revision-zero.org/content/dynamic/design-principles-do-matter.md

 ## What if you don't know them?

 Maybe you simply don't know about requirements principles, about design principles, about data management principles.
 Most developers simply don't.
 I must confess having a serious lack of knowledge about good UI principles, about security principles, about human management principles, etc., etc., etc. We can't know everything and that's fortunate.
-Most of the time, lack of knowledge also allows us to pacefully ignore our failures. @{http://harthur.wordpress.com/2013/01/24/771/}{Until someone that knows arrogantly comments}.
+Most of the time, lack of knowledge also allows us to peacefully ignore our failures. @{http://harthur.wordpress.com/2013/01/24/771/}{Until someone that knows arrogantly comments}.

 So what if you fail without even knowing it?
 What if, for example, certain forms of coupling are too subtle for object-oriented tips and tricks to effectively work.
 What if in the real world the @{http://en.wikipedia.org/wiki/Law_of_Demeter}{Law of Demeter} and @{http://en.wikipedia.org/wiki/Single_responsibility_principle}{Single responsibility principle} give absolutely no guarantee?